-(Core) - 4.10.b.
-Clinical experiences should be structured to facilitate learning in a manner that allows residents to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
+4.10.a.
+Clinical experiences should be structured to facilitate learning in a manner that allows the residents to function as part of an effective interprofessional team that works together toward the shared goals of patient safety and quality improvement.
+(Detail)